EventPeeker

 4688Process that may have dropped or executed the threat

-View full guide for Event ID 1116
+View the full guide for Event ID 1116

 See Event ID 1116 in your logs